Review of “Law of Devotion”

 - Not a manipulation book

-- Clear understanding of people
+- A clear understanding of people

 I like the fact that Luba doesn’t stereotype, the eBook rather contains information based on cultural facts.
 It is unfair to say that all men are the same, but it is true that cultures determine a lot of how we see the world.